berinackr/EV_Fleet_Management_System/README.md

 # EV Fleet Management System

-This project is an innovative fleet management system specifically designed for electric vehicles (EVs).
-The system consists of two main modules: Vehicle Tracking Module and Performance Monitoring Module, providing comprehensive solutions for efficient EV fleet management.
+This study was conducted as part of my graduation project and represents my individual contributions within the scope of the European Union–funded project "OPEVA: Optimization of Electric Vehicle Autonomy", carried out under academic supervision.
+As part of my graduation project, I contributed to two modules of the system: Vehicle Tracking Module and Performance Monitoring Module, providing comprehensive solutions for efficient EV fleet management.

 ![Screenshot](Screenshots/vehicletracing1.png)
 ---